adam-mcdaniel/sage/README.md

 # acid

-*A compiled language👅 with a trippy🌈 type system🔮*
+*A tiny compiled language👅 with a trippy🌈 type system🔮*

 [Here's an example of the compilation process.](assets/compiled.md#example-compiled-program)